Ruth Williams, Relational Counsellor and Psychotherapist, Reg. MBACP

 I offer daytime and evening sessions for individuals, couples and family groups.

-Fees for 50 minute sessions are on a scale from £60 to £75 depending on the type of therapy offered ie. individual, couples or family therapy.
+Fees are on a scale from £65 to £75 depending on the type of therapy offered ie. individual, couples or family therapy.

 Longer sessions of up to 90 minutes are available upon request and fees are calculated on a pro-rata basis.